senft/Scribber/README.md

 * Optimize syntax hilighting (gets very slow on large texts)
 * Add some Markdown features (footnotes, ...)
 * Export to ODT
+* When hovering an image-code display the image in a tooltip

 Some icons provided by the Tango Desktop Project (http://tango.freedesktop.org/)</br />